Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

 ## Telling story
 Focus on inventory management
 + smart purchasing
+   " Woodland Charlotte Bag " has the lowest COGS versus Revenue ratio.
+That means this item ganaerates more profit since it has low cost in comparision to its selling price.
+  This insight can help us to increase the inventory stock on " Woodland Charlotte Bag " to increase its profit.
 + control policies that involve the structure of a company framework to achieve its goals
 + improve stock management